Constitution

 • Monitor input from students, faculty, and employer satisfaction as it relates to curricular issues.

-• Ensure compliance with ABET accreditation rules as needed.
+• Ensure compliance with curricular guidelines issued by professional organizations such as ABET or ACM as needed.

 • Work with the Undergraduate Education and Academic Planning Division on articulation.